Control without bounds

 But what of those who point to questions around safety, cyber security and resilience?
 Steve again: "Safety is something we are never prepared to compromise on, so we're using technology that has completed 10 years of R&D and live trials."

 And in terms of resilience and cyber security, nothing is being left to chance.
 Handling and protecting large quantities of operational data is something that NATS has been well practiced in for many years and has invested significantly in cyber security resources and expertise.
 It's that same mind-set will be brought to bear when here, while the inclusion of three entirely independent fibre network connections will offer best in class levels of operational resilience.
 Steve adds: "There are multiple fall backs within both the systems and our procedures.
-If a camera fails then another helps fill the gap.
-There are even 'air knives' to clean the lenses should an unlucky insect wander over the camera housing."
+If a camera fails then another helps fill the gap."

 So it seems the digital revolution has genuinely arrived, and this time it really will be televised.

-If you're interested in how your airport could benefit from going digital, leave your contact details and one of our team will be in touch.
+If you're interested in how your airport could benefit from going digital and would like to arrange a visit to one of our digital tower facilities, please leave your contact details and our team will be in touch.